parkersruth/parkersruth.github.io/content/_index.md

 illustration of earbuds with heart icons
 {{< /image >}}

-With wireless earbuds becoming increasingly powerful and widely used, we recognize an opportunity to leverage them as a platform for performing continuous physiological measurements.
-Modern earbuds can contain acoustic, inertial, optical, and proximity sensors that may be re-purposed to track vital signs and perform diagnostics.
-My contribution to this work includes prototyping signal processing techniques for in-ear physiological sensing, in addition to supporting study design, data collection, data analysis, and paper writing.
+The growing adoption of wireless earbuds provides an opportunity for new modalities of continuous physiological sensing.
+I developed sensing and signal processing techniques for in-ear physiological sensing.
+We showed that in-ear noise-cancelling microphones can be repurposed to recover heart sounds from digital stethoscopes.

 {{< button Paper "https://doi.org/10.1109/EMBC53108.2024.10781641" >}}